YasinEbrahimi3d/PBR-Atlas-Baker/README.md

 ## Known limitations

-- If an object has multiple material slots, only its `active_material` is used as the source for baking.
 - Baking requires Cycles; the render engine is switched automatically and restored afterwards.
 - Large resolutions (2048/4096) combined with many objects will take